Consignment of your Guitar

 My ability to set up and or repair an instrument is another distinct advantage.
 I do not have to send it to someone else to make it as perfect as it can be.

 I have an extensive list of people who are looking for a particular instrument or range of instruments.
 I have sold instruments in one day, others within a week.
 I usually figure on a six month turn around for a guitar, but you never know who is waiting for your guitar.

 The sum total of my personal and business resources are at your disposal when selling your instrument for you.

 Nuts and Bolts of Consigning your Guitar to Savage Classical Guitar

 Selling your guitar is very simple thru my studio.
 Firstly, I do not charge you anything to initially setup the consignment of the guitar.
 Some places will charge you $100 or more to just look at the guitar.
 No worries.

 I have also set up a graduated scale of commission that makes me the most competitive in the business.
 Please call me to discuss this important part of having Savage Classical Guitar represent your instrument to the professional and playing public.

-My Consignment Agreement Document can also be found below at the bottom of this page.
+My Guitar Consignment Agreement can also be found below at the bottom of this page.
 It explains the graduated scale of commission.